FloodValve Pros Ontario

 4. 4Ask the contractor to confirm whether the valve is on a sanitary or storm lateral.

-5. 5Confirm permit and inspection requirements before the quote becomes a job.
+5. 5Confirm permit and inspection requirements on the official City or Region page before the quote becomes a job.

 Mistakes That Can Kill Eligibility